 The scope of sensitive personal data has been expanded under the Bill from the current meaning of the term under Rule 3 of the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules, 2011.
 The new additions to sensitive personal data include: official identifier, sex life, transgender status, intersex status, caste or tribe, religious or political beliefs or affiliation, and any category of data specified by the Authority.

 Regardless of the above, the principle of consent has been highly diluted in the Bill.
 A wide exception has been created for any processing of personal and sensitive personal data necessary for any function of Parliament or any State Legislature or any function of the State authorized under a law for provision of any certificate or benefit.
 An additional exception exists for processing of personal data for issuance of any certification, license or permit.
 Processing of personal and sensitive personal data can also be done for “any function of Parliament or any State Legislature” or “the exercise of any function of the State by law for the provision of any service or benefit to the data principal”.
-The Bill would grant DPAI the power to allow processing of personal data for certain purposes without consent, including: prevention and detection of unlawful activity including fraud, white blowing, mergers and acquisitions, network and information security, credit scoring, recovery of debt and processing of publicly available data.
+The Bill would grant DPAI the power to allow processing of personal data for certain purposes without consent, including: prevention and detection of unlawful activity including fraud, whistleblowing, mergers and acquisitions, network and information security, credit scoring, recovery of debt and processing of publicly available data.
 Passwords, financial data, health data, official identifiers, genetic data, and biometric data can be processed without consent during a breakdown of public order.

 Data principals have been granted certain rights in the Bill along the lines of the rights granted to data subjects in EU’s General Data Protection Regulation.
 Apart from confirmation of past or on-going data processing activity, being provided a summary of the personal data being processed or that has been processed, and the right to correction, data fiduciaries can charge data principals for the exercise of every other right available to them.